ironscar/jenkins-docker-cli/README.md

 - Remember that we ought to run the ssh comands from slave for the logged in user to all inventory VMs to add the fingerprint else the ansible command would fail
   - would be nice to have a way to specify the yes prompt automatically
   - can be done by setting `host_key_checking=no` in ansible config [TEST]

+---

+## Create Slave jenkins container

 - Later we would want to create a docker container that waits for SSH and has all this setup [TODO]
   - try https://dev.to/s1ntaxe770r/how-to-setup-ssh-within-a-docker-container-i5i
+- We name the main Dockerfile as `MasterDockerfile` and create a new one called `Dockerfile` and then change its name to `SlaveDockerfile`
+  - we do this so that master can be built separately, and new file gets treated as a dockerfile in IDE but can have different name as well
+- We need Java in the specified path, ansible installation and an open-ssh server to keep alive and listen for master connections

 ---